 Third, God says He will make Abram's name great.
 These promises are amazing because when God makes them, Abram is 75 years old and Sarai is barren (Gen. 11:30).
-However, God makes the promise, Abraham believes, and then he leaves, taking Sarai his wife, and Lot his brother's son, and all their substance that they had gathered, and the souls that they had gotten in Haran and goes to Canaan (12:5).
+However, God makes the promise, Abraham believes, and then he leaves, taking his wife Sarai, his nephew Lot, all the possessions they had accumulated and the people they had acquired in Haran and goes to Canaan (12:5).
 What makes Abram's obedience so remarkable, according to Hebrews 11:8b?

-All God tells Abram is to go to a land that I will shew thee (Gen. 12:1).
+All God tells Abram is to go to the land I will show you (Gen. 12:1).
 God says, "I want you to leave, but I'm not telling you your destination."
 To find God's purpose for our lives, we must be moving-doing whatever God's will is for the present, not knowing where it might lead.